adidas/docs/python/aws_deployment/how_to_simple_hello_world.rst

 * Create an key to ssh into the EC3 instance (optional)
 * Zip up files for deployment
 * Create an Elastic Beanstalk environment
-* Install supporting modules (skipped requirements.txt)
+* Install supporting modules (skipped requirements.txt step)

 Create a working python script